Fundamentals of Web Crawling in HTML

 For instance, <h1>Title</h1>

-is an element containing the content "Title" wrapped in an <h1>
+is an element where the text "Title" is enclosed within an <h1>

 tag.